gauge-sh/tach/docs/why-modguard.md

 # Why modguard?

-We built `modguard` to solve a particularly painful problem that we ran into time and time again - when developing on a codebase with others, the intended interface for a given module would eventually get violated and become a dumping ground for all loosely related code.
-Imports would tightly couple together what used to be independent modules, and create "mega-modules" of code sprawl.
-These would in turn be harder to test and significantly more painful to make changes to.
-Additionally, mis-use of existing modules would degrade performance and cause security incidents.
+We built `modguard` to solve a recurring problem that we've experienced on software teams - code sprawl.
+Unintended cross-module imports would tightly couple together what used to be independent domains, and eventually create "balls of mud".
+This makes it harder to test, and harder to make changes.
+Not to mention that mis-use of modules which were intended to be private can degrade performance and cause security incidents.

 This would happen for a variety of reasons:
 - Junior or new developers had a poor understanding of the existing architecture and/or frameworks being used